Project-Platypus/Rhodium/examples/Eijgenraam/README.md

 would result in 3 heightenings during our 300 year planning horizon, at years 50, 150, and 250.

+Run `python eijgenraam.py` to view this example.
+It will take a few minutes to run, after which two figures will appear.
+The first figure shows the failure probability over the planning horizon, with each dike heightening appearing as a vertical drop in the failure probability.
+The second figure shows what happens if we add uncertainty.
+Each light blue line shows the failure probability of one state-of-the-world (SOW).
+Many of these SOWs exceed the acceptable threshold (the dashed red line).

 ## References

 > Eijgenraam, C., R. Brekelmans, D. den Hertog, and K. Roos (2012),